josemariasola/StringNAndBlockStream/Backlog.md

 - [x] `BlockStreamDriver.cpp`: Remove `using namespace std;`.
 - [x] `BlockStreamDriver.cpp`: Use brace instead of constructors for both streams.
 - [x] `BlockStreamDriver.cpp`: Remove equales for initialization.
+- [x] `StringN.h`: Simplify header, move example to new file or to adoc file.
+- [x] `BlockStream.h`: Simplify header, move example to new file or to adoc file.
+- [x] `BlockStreamDriver.cpp`: Make it a test file, rename it, divide in two separatefiles?.
 ### 1.0.0
 - [x] Rename `PackString.h` to `StringPacker.h`.